-There are four broad categories of fake news, according to Media Professor Melissa Zimdars of Merrimack College.
+There are four broad categories of false news, according to Media Professor Melissa Zimdars of Merrimack College.

 CATEGORY 1: Fake, false, or regularly misleading websites that are shared on Facebook and social media.
 Some of these websites may rely on “outrage” by using distorted headlines and decontextualized or dubious information in order to generate likes, shares, and profits.

 CATEGORY 2: Websites that may circulate misleading and/or potentially unreliable information